beckn/protocol-specifications-new/docs/network-logs-requirements.md

 ## 1. Executive Summary

-This document outlines requirements for extending the Beckn-ONIX adapter to ship Network logs to a centralized logging API.
-The system currently supports application logging through configurable log destinations.
-This extension will add a new Network-focused logging layer that captures transactional events with PII masking and ships them to a remote API using OpenTelemetry principles.
+This document outlines requirements for Network Participants for sending Network logs to a centralized logging API.
+This specification details out the follwing
+- Data points to be sent and masking of sensitive fields
+- cadence of sending logs
+- Endpoint details on the receiving end using OpenTelemetry principles.

 ## 2. Functional Requirements